Binary clock design based on FPGA

 - BCD-Binary number conversion circuit diagram

-- 8-bit two's complement addition and subtraction circuit using full adder
+- 8-bit binary serial addition and subtraction circuit

 - Binary input decimal display circuit